 Error: No valid host was found

-Even if you choose a valid flavor to resize to, you might get an error that no valid host was found.
-This usually happens because your instance is in an Availability Zone where resources are near capacity, and none of the hosts (i.e. servers running instances) are currently able to accommodate an instance with the chosen flavor.
+Even if you choose a valid flavor to resize to, you might get an error saying that "no valid host was found".
+This usually happens because your (new) instance is being launched in an Availability Zone where resources are near capacity, and none of the hosts (i.e. servers running instances) are currently able to accommodate an instance with the chosen flavor.

 In this case, if you really need the resize to take place, you can contact the Nectar helpdesk, and it might be possible to move some other instances around to create some room for you.
 This requires agreement from the Node hosting your instance.
 It might simply be impossible to create the room you need.